wui-hong/tp/docs/DeveloperGuide.md

 An area where text can be input.
 #### Flag
 Flags are used to modify the operation of a command.
-#### Gui
+#### GUI
-Gui stands for graphical user interface.
-A graphical user interface uses icons and mouse inputs from users to allow them to interact with the application.
+GUI stands for Graphical User Interface.
+A Graphical User Interface uses icons and mouse inputs from users to allow them to interact with the application.
 #### Index
 A number representing the position of an item in a list.
 #### Integer